 Raising the dam would require reevaluation of PMF using Hydrometeorological Report (HMR) 58/59 or, potentially, a probabilistic approach.
 In either case, the PMF would be greater than the current PMF of 31,579 cfs (DSOD 2015) developed using HMR 36.
 The water surface elevation during the HMR 36 PMF is 1,060.25 feet, 0.3 foot below the dam crest.
 Based on a comparison of the HMR 58/59 and HMR 36 PMFs at the former location of San Clemente Dam, 11 miles downstream of LPD, a HMR 58/59 PMF at LPD might be on the order of 42,250 cfs.
-Based on an extrapolation of the current spillway rating curve, the PMF flood level would be about El.
+Based on an extrapolation of the current spillway rating curve, the PMF flood level would be about EI.
 1,064.44 feet; 21.5 feet above the spillway crest.
-Thus, the raised dam crest would be El.
-1,052.6 feet + 21.5 feet + 2 feet freeboard for wind-wave runup, or El.
+Thus, the raised dam crest would be EI.
+1,052.6 feet + 21.5 feet + 2 feet freeboard for wind-wave runup, or EI.
 1076.1; a dam raise of 15.6 feet.
 For the purposes of this TM, it is assumed that the design PMF would be that developed using HMR 58/59.
-The amount of freeboard required to pass the PMF could be reduced if the spillway crest were either widened or modified from its current straight ogee crest to a single-cycle labyrinth spillway crest.
+The amount of freeboard required to pass the PMF could be reduced if the spillway crest.
+For the purposes of this TM, it is assumed that the crest would be reduced if the spillway crest.
+For the purposes of this TM, it is assumed that the crest would be reduced if the spillway crest.
+For the purposes of this TM, it is assumed that the crest would be reduced if the spillway crest.
+For the purposes of this TM, it is assumed that the crest would be reduced if the spillway crest.
 For the purposes of this TM, it is assumed that the crest width would stay the same as the existing spillway crest.